Michael Schofield (American football)

-Michael Ross Schofield III (born November 15, 1990) is an American football offensive guard of the National Football League (NFL).
-He was drafted by the Denver Broncos in the third round of the 2014 NFL Draft.
-He played college football at Michigan.
+Michael Ross Schofield III (born November 15, 1990) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He was selected by the Denver Broncos in the third round of the 2014 NFL draft and was on their Super Bowl 50 championship team.
+He has also played in the NFL for the Los Angeles Chargers, Carolina Panthers, Chicago Bears, Baltimore Ravens and the Detroit Lions.
+He played college football for the Michigan Wolverines.
+He is married to Kendall Coyne Schofield of the Minnesota Frost.

-Early life and education
+Early life

 Schofield was born in Orland Park, Illinois.
 Schofield's father, Michael Schofield II, is a local fire chief.

 Schofield liked baseball as a youth, but tagged along with his younger brother, Andrew, who liked to play football.
 He started to compete in football in sixth grade for the Orland Park Pioneers.
 In seventh grade, he played wide receiver and linebacker.
 As a sophomore at Sandburg High School, he became a lineman.
 By the time he was a senior, he was a special mention, 2008 Chicago Tribune All-State selection.
 Schofield signed with Michigan head coach Rich Rodriguez on February 4, 2009.

 College career

 Schofield earned 2013 All-Big Ten Conference honorable mention recognition from the coaches.
 He excelled in the pre 2014 Senior Bowl workouts earning NFL Network player of the day on Wednesday January 22.
 He worked out two days at offensive guard position (where he played as a sophomore for the 2011 Wolverines) before moving back to tackle where he played for the 2012 and 2013 teams.